confluentinc/ksql/docs/api.rst

    If KSQL fails to execute a statement, it returns a response with an error status code (4xx/5xx).
 Even if an error is returned, the server may have been able to successfully execute some statements in the request.
 If this is the case, then In addition to the ``error_code`` and ``message`` fields, the response includes a ``statementText`` field with the text of the failed statement, and an ``entities`` field that contains an array of result objects:

    :>json string statementText: The text of the KSQL statement for which the error occurred.
-   :>json array  entities: Result objects for statements that were successfully exeucted by the server.
+   :>json array  entities: Result objects for statements that were successfully executed by the server.

    The ``/ksql`` endpoint may return the following error codes in the ``error_code`` field: